twotwotwo/histzip/lrcompress/format.md

   decompressors must produce repeats.
 For example, a copy with length 5 starting 2 bytes before the current output position should output "ababa" if the last two bytes were "ab".
-This is the output you'd get from a naive loop copying one byte at a time (but not what you'd from, for instance, memmove).
+This is the output you'd get from a naive loop copying one byte at a time (but not what you'd get from, for instance, memmove).

 * 'end-of-block' instructions are a zero, followed by a checksum, which is an xxHash sum with seed 0 written in big-endian order.
 At end of block, the checksum state is reset but not the (de)compressor state.
 An empty block marks the end of the stream.
-  Compressors must be sure not to write zero- length copies or literals, or they'll be misread as end-of-block markers, or to write an empty block before end of stream.
+  Compressors must be sure not to write zero-length copies or literals, or they'll be misread as end-of-block markers, and not to write empty blocks before end of stream.

 * Some little things: